Skip to main content

 What are the FRM Part 1 exam dates in 2026?

 GARP offers the FRM Part 1 exam in three windows per year.
 The May 2026 window has already concluded; the remaining 2026 sittings are August 7–8, 2026 (Part I AM session) and November 14–20, 2026.
-Candidates select their specific date within each window when they schedule their appointment through Pearson VUE.
+Candidates select their specific date within each window when they schedule their appointment through PSI.
 Always confirm exact dates on GARP's official website before planning.

 How much does FRM Part 1 cost in Indian Rupees?